andrewnguyeninovex/Inovex_Styling/README.md

 ```
 ![image](https://user-images.githubusercontent.com/102827542/168636345-2d7ccd8a-7d7b-4c18-899e-e7dd5708a96d.png)
 <br/>
-`Key difference is the fact log returns the object in string representation and dir recognises the object just as an object and output its properties.`
+`Key difference is the fact log returns the object in string representation and dir recognises the object just as an object and output its properties which can be navigated in tree structure.`

 ### console.table
 ```js